jadecobra/python_tdd_exercises/source/exceptions/AttributeError/index.rst

 * :ref:`I know how to separate tests from solutions<separate and equal>`.
 * :ref:`I know what causes AttributeError<what causes AttributeError?>`.

-:ref:`Would you like to see me separate the tests and functions in the type_error project?<separate and equal TypeError>`
+:ref:`Would you like to test making a person with f-strings?<how to make a person with f-strings>`

 ----